jmcollin78/versatile_thermostat/README.md

     2. If you don't have any window/door sensor in your room, just leave the sensor entity id empty

 ## Configure the activity mode or motion detection
-Click on 'Validate' on the previous page and you will get there:
+If you choose the ```Motion management``` feature, lick on 'Validate' on the previous page and you will get there:
 ![image](https://github.com/jmcollin78/versatile_thermostat/blob/main/images/config-motion.png?raw=true)

 We will now see how to configure the new Activity mode.